 Management has been actively engaged in the planning for, and implementation of, remediation efforts to address the remaining material weaknesses, as well as other identified areas of risk.
-These remediation efforts, outlined below, are intended both to address
+These remediation efforts, outlined below, are intended both to address the identified material weaknesses and to enhance the Company's overall financial control environment.
+Management's ongoing actions and planned actions for fiscal year 2021 to further address these issues include:

-- During 2021, the Company continues to work toward completion of the Company's U.S planned Enterprise Resource Planning implementation and has started the implementation of the ERP software at our remaining United States subsidiary; - During 2021, the Company plans to implement a new ERP system in certain international locations, including Italy where the process has already commenced. - The Company continues to strengthen its control environment to reduce or eliminate our control deficiencies; and - Executive oversight will be improved through additional reporting requirements, reviews and meetings.
+- During 2021, the Company continues to work toward completion of the Company's U.S planned Enterprise Resource Planning implementation and is progressing with the implementation of the ERP software at our remaining United States subsidiaries.
+In July 2021, one of the U.S subsidiaries has implemented the new ERP software; - During 2021, the Company is progressing with the implementation a new ERP system in certain international locations, including Italy.
+The Company has hired a new senior IT employee to manage the implementation of the new system; - The Company continues to strengthen its control environment to reduce or eliminate our control deficiencies; and - Executive oversight will continue to be improved through additional reporting requirements, reviews and meetings.